MrAhile/K8s-CKA/3-Scheduling/priorityclass.md

 EOF
 ```

-6. Create a new pod named *apache* based on the *httpd:2.4* image, making sure it is scheduled on the node *worker1*, it has the same memory request as the pod *nginx* and it uses the priorityClass *high*.
-Once created, get the pod's priority.
+6. Create a new Pod named *apache* based on the *httpd:2.4* image, making sure it is scheduled on the node *worker1*, it has the same memory request as the Pod *nginx* and it uses the priorityClass *high*.
+Once created, get the Pod's priority.

 ```
 cat<<EOF | k apply -f -